Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/index.md

 Modern .NET supports more than just Microsoft Windows, and so do we.
 Support for macOS is built in, and has been tested on both Intel and Apple Silicon (i.e. M1) platforms.
-(Apple Silicon is supported through Rosetta 2.
-The .NET 6 runtime will add native support, however it is not ready at the time of this writing.)
+(Apple Silicon is supported through Rosetta 2.)
+We also support common Linux distributions such as Debian, Ubuntu, RHEL, and CentOS.
+Other distros may still work, but have not been tested by the SDK team.

-Future platform support will be driven by customer interest.
+Future distribution and platform support will be driven by customer interest.

 This SDK targets .NET Standard 2.0, allowing for a wide reach of .NET platforms.
 See [this page](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) for more information on what .NET implementations support .NET Standard 2.0.
 Note that while this SDK may build with Xamarin and Mono, only the Windows and macOS operating systems are supported at this time.
+Additionally, while .NET Framework 4.6.x is listed as implementing Standard 2.0, this is not entirely true.
+The SDK relies on certain cryptographic functionality that is defined in the standard, but not actually implemented in Framework 4.6.x.

 ## Supported YubiKey applications

 The YubiKey is a versatile security key that supports numerous standards and protocols.
-This SDK offers full support for integrating with Yubico OTP, along with OATH and PIV standards.
+This SDK offers full support for integrating with Yubico OTP, along with the OATH, PIV, and FIDO U2F standards.

 ### OTP